fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/Restart-ACSRoleInstance.md

 # Restart-ACSRoleInstance

 ## SYNOPSIS
-Restarts a role instance in the azure_2 consistent storage system.
+Restarts a role instance in the Azure consistent storage system.

 ## SYNTAX